Sustainability interventions in nursing wards

 Intervention

-Replace disposable plastic medication cups with paper ones.
+Replace disposable plastic medicine cups with paper medicine cups.

-Exclusion: Paper medication cups are not suitable for crushing medication.
+Exclusion: Paper medicine cups are not suitable for grinding medication.

 Implementation approach

-• Refer to the implementation approach for a (reusable) product.
+• Look at the implementation approach for a (reusable) product.

 • The presence of plastic medication cups can influence behaviour.In the implementation plan, describe where the paper cups will be placed.
 It may be helpful to store the plastic cups elsewhere, for example next to the medication crusher, with a label stating “for crushed tablets only.”